Demolishing, removal and relocating

-- demolition of a post-1946 addition, extension free-standing outbuilding
+- demolition of a post-1946 addition, extension, or free-standing outbuilding

-- demolition of any post-1946 alteration to reveal the original design or reconstruction with the original form and materials, including roof material, wall cladding, windows, stumps, lower floor enclosures and verandah enclosures
+- demolition of any post-1946 alteration to reveal the original design or reconstruction with the original form and materials.
+This includes roof material, wall cladding, windows, stumps, lower floor enclosures and verandah enclosures

-- demolition of features including windows, doors, balustrades, window hoods and fretwork forming part of the building constructed in 1946 or before where the demolition enables replacement of the feature with the new features of the same style and appearance consistent with traditional building character.
+- demolition of features including windows, doors, balustrades, window hoods and fretwork forming part of the building constructed in or before 1946.
+This applies where the demolition enables replacement of old features for new features of the same style and appearance consistent with traditional building character.

-In some cases, Council may consider work to occur on a heritage place to be minor in nature, and allow work to occur under a heritage exemption certificate.
-Find out more about heritage exemption certificates and how to apply for a heritage exemption certificate for work on a local heritage place.
+In some cases, Council may consider work on a local heritage place to be minor in nature and allow the work to be undertaken under a heritage exemption certificate.
+Find out more about heritage exemption certificates including how to apply.

 When an application is required for demolition or removal

-Where a planning application is needed, it is recommended you seek specialist consultant advice as specialist reports will be required to support your case that demolition is justifiable.
+If your project requires a planning application, Council recommends you seek specialist consultant advice.
+Specialist reports are required to support your case to justify demolition.
 This may include a report from a structural engineer if you are suggesting the building is structurally unsound.

 Building approval is separate from planning approval.
-A building approval is required before doing demolition work.
-You can arrange for building approval of your project through a licensed private building certifier.
+You will need building approval before doing demolition work.
+You can arrange building approval through a licensed private building certifier.
 You must give the certifier scaled and detailed plans prepared by a draftsperson or architect.

-Private building certifiers can be found using the Queensland Building and Construction Commission's Find a Local Contractor search.
+You can find private building certifiers on the Queensland Building and Construction Commission's find a local contractor search.